Code-the-Dream-School/python-essentials-v1/lessons/12MorePythonSkills.md

 - The declaration of a class named `Dog`.
 Unlike functions, class names are capitalized in Python.
 - An initialization method `__init__()` that runs automatically when you create a new dog.
 Here, the method is used to set the initial values of the object's attributes (`name` and `age`).
 - You can access an object's attributes using *dot notation*: this includes both instance variables and methods.
-- The object's instance variables are `self.name` and `self.age` are used to store data for each instance of the class.
+- The object's instance variables `self.name` and `self.age` store data for each instance of the class.
-- The two methods, `call_dog()` and `speak()` are always passed the value  `self`, which give them access to attributes like `name` or `age`.
+- The two methods, `call_dog()` and `speak()` are always passed the value  `self`, which gives them access to attributes like `name` or `age`.
-- We were able to modify `dog2`'s age -- there is nothing private about the data encapsulated in the attributes.
+- Notice that we were able to modify `dog2`'s age -- there is nothing truly private about the data stored in an object's attributes.
 We will say more about this below.

 #### What is `self`?
-Within a class definition, `self` refers to the current instance of the class — the specific dog being worked with.
+Within a class definition, `self` refers to the current instance of the class — the specific object the method is being called on.
 It can be a little confusing because when *defining* a method it is always the first parameter, but you don’t actually pass it in as a parameter when invoking the method; Python does that automatically behind the scenes.

-Put another way: the methods of a class always have at least one argument, `self`, although they may have more.
-When the method is *invoked*, `self` is not included.
 For instance, above we have `dog1.call_dog()`, which doesn't include the `self` argument explicitly.

 ### Expanding the class: class attributes and class methods
-We can add more bells and whistles to our simple Dog class to show that it’s not just about storing data — we can also track shared behavior or state across all dogs.
+We can add more bells and whistles to our simple Dog class.
 For example, suppose we want to count how many dogs have been created.
 Instead of storing that information in each individual dog, we can store it once at the class level:

 ```Python
 class Dog:
     _species = "Canis lupus familiaris" #single underscore
     __count = 0  # double underscore: name mangling

     def __init__(self, name, age):
         self.name = name
         self.age = age